jke-cs/sharptimer-leaderboard.php/README.md

 ## Config
 Change the Database credentials

-just remove the <?php ?> if you are using php-snippet plugin for WordPress
+just remove the '<?php ?>' if you are using php-snippet plugin for WordPress